imversed/documents/whitepaper.md

 functions such as governance, NFT, or liquidity (details could be found in Types of tokens section of this whitepaper).
 Imversed ecosystem projects' strong validation and simple UX reduce human errors in critical steps such as token creation.
 In the Imversed transaction explorer, all operations on newly created tokens are visible.
-Imversed wallet natively supports newly tokens as well as it support zero level IMV coin.
+Imversed wallet natively supports newly tokens as well as it supports zero level IMV coin.

 ## NFT Tokens as First-class Citizens